JudgmentLabs/judgeval/README.md

 Refer to the official [documentation](https://docs.judgmentlabs.ai/documentation/developer-tools/cursor/cursor-rules) for access to the rules file and more information on integrating this rules file with your codebase.

-## ⭐ Star Us on GitHub
+## ⭐ Star Us

-If you find Judgeval useful, please consider giving us a star on GitHub!
+If you find Judgeval useful, please consider giving us a star!
 Your support helps us grow our community and continue improving the repository.

 ## ❤️ Contributors